 - The Expressionist who outgrows his natural state and ignores his cultural limits, has lost any reference point and stands before an empty space.
 Here he has the freedom for his broad, pathetic gesture.

-- However, two streams can be clearly defined: namely the movement where power dominates (Schmidt-Rotluff, Pechstein, etc.) and the movement in which openness/susceptibility dominates (Nolde, Munch etc.) The lines in the power stream are taut as opposed to the lines in the more receptive (….expressionistic artists, fh.), which are like aimless detours in space.
+– However, two streams (in German Expressionism, fh)can be clearly defined: namely the movement where power dominates (Schmidt-Rotluff, Pechstein, etc.) and the movement in which openness/susceptibility dominates (Nolde, Munch etc.) The lines in the power stream are taut as opposed to the lines in the more receptive (….expressionistic artists, fh.), which are like aimless detours in space.

 - For Expressionists the line is mainly an expression of emotion, temperament, or passion.
 They distinguish especially rage lines, calm, ecstatic, doubtful, happy, depressed lines etc.

-- Expressionists often chose sharp contrasts in their search for emotive colors.
+– Expressionists often chose sharp contrasts in their search for emotive colors.
 Their colors are often sombre or vague with sudden, bright flashes.
-Particularly when they portray cultural life, they reflect their sombre view of this cultural life.
-In abstract paintings and paintings of natural scenes however, their colors tend to be idyllically joyous.
+Particularly when they portray cultural life, they reflect their somber view of this cultural life.
+In abstract paintings and paintings of natural scenes however, the colors in expressionism tend to be idyllically joyous (like those of Jawlensky, Marinanne Werefkin, Franz Marc and Kirchner for instance, fh).

 - The most important art painting method for Expressionists is rhythm.
 The relative poverty of possibilities offered by this method forms no objection to giving this a dominant function.
 The main point is the suggestive working, the enthusiasm that caused suspicion by the more contemplative movements.